 Meeting: February 11, BREC gas and renewables emerging market series: 'a vision for Iranian gas exports in light of regional supply competition'

-The next interactive discussion will address the topic of:
+The last interactive discussion will addressed the topic of:

 'BREC gas and renewables emerging market series: 'a vision for Iranian gas exports in light of regional supply competition'

-The meeting will take place online via zoom video conference on Thursday, 11 February 2021, 12-2pm Central European (Brussels) Time
+The meeting took place online via zoom video conference on Thursday, 11 February 2021, 12-2pm Central European (Brussels) Time

 Featuring special guest speakers